braveg1rl/promised-builtins/README.md

     deferredKeywordsField.resolve("promises, deferreds, builtins, javascript, asynchronous") promisedKeyWordsField

-keywordsField = getKeywords() # We play dumb and act like this is sync code keywords = keywordsField.split ", "
+# We play dumb and act like this is sync code,
+# like the objects in play are actual builtins.
+keywordsField = getKeywords()
+keywords = keywordsField.split ", "
 keywords.forEach (keyword) -> console.log keyword # works
 ```